-The Civita Institute inspires creative excellence, education, and cultural exchange through exploration of the unique qualities of Italian hill towns.
-Our historic arts and architecture-focused facilities are located in Civita di Bagnoregio, one of the most beautiful hill towns in Italy.
-The Civita Institute was founded on the idea that architecture and preservation, environmental stewardship, agricultural heritage and cultural exchange are all linked and that Civita, and other hill towns of Italy, provide a unique setting to experience these connections.
+The Civita Institute inspires creative excellence, education, and cultural exchange through the exploration of Italian hill towns.
+Its historic arts and architecture-focused facilities are located in Civita di Bagnoregio, one of the most beautiful hill towns in Italy.

-Our Mission: To inspire and foster an interdisciplinary understanding of the unique qualities of Italian hill towns that remain pertinent to our contemporary experience, through the promotion of historic preservation, education and scholarly research, artistic creation, cultural exchange, and professional explorations.
+The Civita Institute Mission: To inspire and foster an interdisciplinary understanding of the unique qualities of Italian hill towns that remain pertinent to our contemporary experience, through the promotion of historic preservation, education and scholarly research, artistic creation, cultural exchange, and professional explorations.

-Our Vision: Inspiring creative excellence, education, and cultural exchange through exploration of the unique qualities of Italian hill towns.
+Vision: Inspiring creative excellence, education, and cultural exchange through exploration of the unique qualities of Italian hill towns.

 Board of Directors